ericu9500/PapyriAndInscriptions/README.md

 ## Overview

 - **Training and Test Data**:
   The scripts for downloading, formatting, and preprocessing papyri into training and test datasets are located in the `/train_data` directory.
-These scripts are numbered sequentially to allow easy replication or inspection of the data preparation process.
+These scripts are numbered sequentially to promote replication or inspection of the data preparation process.

   For inscriptions, refer to the [iphi repository](https://github.com/sommerschield/iphi).
 Apply scripts `6–14` from this repository with the necessary adjustments to process inscription data.
-Processed datasets (before applying scripts `8–14`) are available on Hugging Face at [this link](https://huggingface.co/collections/Ericu950/papyri-and-inscriptions-66ed3af86b665725dcc28ca5).
+Processed datasets (before applying scripts `8–16`) are available on Hugging Face at [this link](https://huggingface.co/collections/Ericu950/papyri-and-inscriptions-66ed3af86b665725dcc28ca5).

-- **Evaluation Notebooks**:
+- **Evaluation**:
-  - **`evals/01_generate_test_results.ipynb`**: Use this notebook to generate test results using the fine-tuned models.
-Note that GPU access is required for efficient execution.
-  - **`evals/02_compute_scores.ipynb`**: This notebook computes the evaluation scores based on pre-made evaluation files.
-Use this if you wish to inspect the evaluation metrics without regenerating test results.
+Evaluation scripts are availible in `/eval/scripts`, the test datasets m `/eval/test_data`, and the output, matching the results reported in the article, in  `/eval/results`

 - **Models**:
   The fine-tuned models are available on Hugging Face: [Papyri and Inscriptions Collection](https://huggingface.co/collections/Ericu950/papyri-and-inscriptions-66ed3af86b665725dcc28ca5).